ahmadreza-smdi/ms-shop/README.md

 typed-ast==1.4.0
 wrapt==1.11.2
 ```
-after installing you can run the project by using
+after installing you can run the project by using the following command
 ```
 python3 manage.py runserver
 ```